 Masters and Doctor of Philosophy Degrees

-Medical Sciences offers two pathways leading to the PhD degree: A Biomedical Research Track (in either Physiology, Pharmacology, or Anatomy) that prepares students for careers in cutting-edge biomedical research, and an Educational Research Track in Anatomy that prepares students for careers in anatomical teaching and educational research.
+Medical Sciences offers two pathways leading to the PhD degree: A Cell, Molecular and Cancer Biology graduate program that prepares students for careers in cutting-edge biomedical research, and an Educational Track in Anatomy that prepares students for careers in anatomical teaching and educational research.

 The goal of this track is to produce a cadre of doctoral-level anatomy educators who are capable of teaching all of the anatomical disciplines to undergraduate, graduate, or professional students, and who are capable of producing the high-quality educational research and other scholarly work necessary for promotion and tenure.